-Professor Gowan, Chair; Professors Coppola and Foster; Associate Professor Stevens; Assistant Professors Gubbels Bupp, Lim-Fong, Ramage, and Ruppel; Visiting Assistant Professors Clabough and Woodcock.
+Associate Professor Stevens, Chair; Professors Coppola, Foster, and Gowan; Associate Professor Lim-Fong; Assistant Professors Gubbels Bupp, Ruppel, and Ramage; Visiting Assistant Professor Clabough.

 Biology invites students to participate in the scientific study of living organisms in all their fascinating complexity from molecular and cellular processes to the functioning of the entire planet.
-Students majoring in biology may satisfy their curiosity about the workings of the natural world, define their strengths and interests, and become lifelong learners in one of hundreds of biologyrelated careers.
+Students majoring in biology may satisfy their curiosity about the workings of the natural world, define their strengths and interests, and become lifelong learners in one of hundreds of biology-related careers.
 All students undertaking a study of biology should receive a thorough grounding in biological principles, should understand the interdisciplinary connections between biology and the other sciences, and should realize that our knowledge of biology is built on scientific discovery.
 Our curriculum seeks to develop in students the values, habits, and practices of a scientist by allowing them to actually do biology beginning in their freshman year, continuing in subsequent upper division courses, and culminating in a capstone experience in the senior year.
-Two innovative courses (BIOL 121-122, Integrative Biology) taken during the freshman year engage students in discovery-based laboratory exercises.
-Biology majors will also deepen their understanding of Genetics (BIOL 200) and Evolution (BIOL 205), and subsequently provided with an intensive and balanced learning experience by taking at least one course from each of the three major subdisciplines of contemporary biology including (1) cell and molecular biology, (2) organismal biology, and (3) ecology.
-Each major then works closely with an adviser to select courses for an individualized curriculum to prepare for a field in medicine, allied health science, ecology and environmental science, or graduate studies in biology.
-Finally, each student will take a capstone course (BIOL 499) which reinforces the the skills and abilities developed in the major by having students read the primary literature and discuss the work with the scientists who conducted the studies.

-All biology students are also encouraged to participate in research earlier in their college career by taking research courses and by participating in summer research through the College's Summer Undergraduate Research Fellowship program (SURF).
+Two innovative courses (BIOL 121-122, Integrative Biology), taken during the freshman year, engage students in discovery-based laboratory exercises.
+Biology majors will also deepen their understanding of Genetics (BIOL 205) and Evolution (BIOL 205), and are subsequently provided with an intensive and balanced learning experience by taking at least one course from each of the three major sub-disciplines of contemporary biology including (1) cell and molecular biology, (2) organismal biology, and (3) ecology.
+Each student then works closely with an adviser to select courses for an individualized curriculum to prepare for a field in medicine, allied health science, ecology, environmental science, or graduate studies in biology.
+Finally, each student will take a capstone course (BIOL 499), which reinforces the skills and abilities developed in the major by having students read the primary literature and discuss the work with the scientists who conducted the studies.
+All biology students are also encouraged to participate in research early in their college career by taking research courses and by participating in summer research through the College's Shapiro Undergraduate Research Fellowship program (SURF).

 Many graduate and professional programs require the completion of additional courses in biology, chemistry, physics, and the humanities.
-Prospective biology majors should meet with a departmental adviser in the career area(s) of interest at or before the beginning of the sophomore year.
+Prospective biology majors should meet with a departmental adviser in their career area(s) of interest at or before the beginning of the sophomore year.
 The biology department faculty is organized into four committees.
 The advisory committees, their faculty members, and selected careers or subject areas are listed next: